andrewmpierce/powerball-simuluator-perl/readme.md

 This is a powerball simulator written in Perl.
-I wanted to know the most efficient number of tickets to buy per drawing to maximize my odds of winning while spending the least amount of money per draw.
+I wanted to build a simulator that allowed the user to buy multiple tickets per draw and be able to purchase a PowerPlay ticket.